alvachien/achihui/docs/filter-dialog-generic-design.md

 - Between shows two inputs, validates low≤high;
 - Submit disabled/enabled tracks `validateTree` live; invalid-group ⚠ icon;
 - schema dispatch: switching property switches operator list and editor;
-- depth cap hides +group; root never deletable; Cancel never mutates.
+- depth cap counts visible levels (wrapper = 0; the case-2 root can nest at `maxDepth: 2`, not at `maxDepth: 1`); the wrapper is never a row; delete to the empty tree re-arms the inserts; Cancel never mutates.

 Host-page specs should cover the §7 contracts too: the pre-filter narrows on a single `onSearchInput` call (no commit step) and resets the page index; the